Categories

 Getting pre-approved means that a lender has reviewed your finances and determined that you can afford a home at a certain price range.
 Your agent will know how much house you can afford, so they don’t waste time showing you homes that are beyond your means.

-5. Try Out for First-Time Home Buyer Grants and Programs
+5. Try Out For First-Time Home Buyer Grants And Programs

 First-time homebuyers have several financial assistance programs that will soften the sting of the hefty payments needed to purchase a home.